 - a.
 Except as provided in section 2 hereof N.J.S.
-59:10A-2, the Attorney General shall, upon a request of an employee or former employee of the State, provide for the defense of any action, cross-action, counterclaim, or cross-complaint brought against such State employee or former State employee on account of alleging an act or omission in the scope of his the requesting party's employment. - b.
-A request pursuant to subsection a. may be made by an active or former employee of: - (1) the State of New Jersey; or - (2) a public entity other than the State of New Jersey, who, during an investigation and enforcement of the criminal laws, acted: - (A) at the request of the State; - (B) for the sole benefit of the State; - (C) at the exclusive direction of the State; and - (D) in a capacity that neither arose out of nor was incidental to the individual's performance of duties for the public entity.
+59:10A-2, the Attorney General shall, upon a request of an from a current or former employee or former employee of either of the State, of New Jersey or of any other public entity who also satisfies the requirements of subsection b., provide for the defense of any action, cross-action, counterclaim, or cross-complaint brought against such State employee or former State employee on account of alleging an act or omission in the scope of his the requesting party's employment. - b.
+A request pursuant to subsection a. may be made by a current or former employee of: - (1) the State of New Jersey; or - (2) a public entity other than the State of New Jersey, who, during an investigation and enforcement of the criminal laws, acted: - (A) in a capacity that did not arise from and was not incidental to the individual's performance of duties for the public entity; - (B) at the request of the State; - (C) for the sole benefit of the State; and - (D) at the exclusive direction of the State.

-For the purposes of this section, the Attorney General's duty to defend shall extend to a cross-action, counterclaim or cross-complaint against an employee or former employee.
+For the purposes of this section, the Attorney General's duty to defend shall extend to a cross action, counterclaim or cross-complaint against an employee or former employee.